Master Keyword List

 Keyword Column

-Click on the Keyword Column blue header (which is always the default sort) to sort by A-Z. Click again to sort Z-A to the top.
+Click on the Keyword Column blue header (which is always the default sort) to sort A-Z. Click again to sort Z-A to the top.

 Value Demand Column